 Professor Naomi TadmorProfessor

 My published work has focused on the history of the family, language and texts, and practices of reading from the sixteenth to the nineteenth centuries.
 My current project, 'Cultures of Settlement', investigates the relationship between society and the state with particular reference to the migration of the poor in England from the Restoration to the nineteenth century.
 In 2015-16, I held a British Academy/Leverhulme Senior Research Fellowship to work this project.
-This academic year I was awarded a Mellon Fellowship at the Huntington Library.
+In 2017 I was awarded a Fellowship at the Huntington Library.

 My first monograph, Family and friends in eighteenth-century England: household, kinship, and patronage (Cambridge, 2001) has investigated changing conceptions of kinship, family, and social networks.
 I also co-edited a book on The practice and representation of reading in England (Cambridge 1996), and a special issue of Continuity and Change dedicated to the history of Kinship in Britain from 500 to 2000.